The0nis/cyberthreat_toolkit/README.md

 # CYBER Toolkit
 > **Warning**
-> OSINT Toolkit is not production ready yet.
+> CYBER Toolkit is not production ready yet.
 This is an early prototype, that still needs some work to be done.
 ## A fullstack web application built for security analysts